waynodiablo/Oystercard/individual_challenges/README.md

 By the end of the week, you should:

 * Feel more confident in your ability to complete a tech test.
-* Have developed a structured process to approaching complex problems, utilising TDD and SOLID principles.
+* Have developed a structured process to approaching complex problems, utilising TDD and good OO design skills.
 * Be able to discuss your code using more technical language, and with a wider vocabulary.

 ### Structure of the week